christopheml/soulshape-journal/README.md

 ## Known Issues

 * Coordinates should always display decimal digits.
+* Details about the Spectral Feed item are missing.

 ## Installation

+### Using Curse/Overwolf

+Soulshape Journal has been [added to Curseforge](https://www.curseforge.com/wow/addons/soulshape-journal) and should be available from your Curse/Overwolf client.

+### Using Ajour

+Click "Install from an URL", paste `https://github.com/christopheml/soulshape-journal` and follow instructions.
+Ajour should pickup up updates when they're published.

 ### Manual installation from Github

 * Click [Releases](https://github.com/christopheml/soulshape-journal/releases/) and from the latest release, click the `SoulshapeJournal-x.y.zip` link to download the zip file.
 * Unzip the zip file into your retail Addons directory.
 * Reload your UI if you were in-game.

-### Using Ajour

-Click "Install from an URL", paste `https://github.com/christopheml/soulshape-journal` and follow instructions.
-Ajour should pickup up updates when they're published.

-### Using Curse/Overwolf

-Soulshape Journal hasn't been published on Curseforge yet, expect it in a few days.

 ## Licensing